 In addition to his IP practice, Karan devotes a significant amount of time to diversity issues in his role as a co-chair of the firm's Allyship Committee and the Diversity Advisory Committee.
-Karan also invests his time in immigration-related pro bono efforts.
-He is currently involved in a litigation matter on behalf of a father and son who are suing the federal government over claims associated with the prior US administration’s “separate at the border” policy.
-He is also representing a gay man seeking asylum in the U.S. after facing persecution in his home country on account of his sexual orientation.
+Karan also invests his time in pro bono matters.
+He is currently involved in a litigation matter on behalf of a father and son who are suing the federal government over claims associated with the prior U.S. administration’s “separate at the border” policy.

-When he’s not working, Karan spends his time with his beautiful wife, Sunaina, and keeping up with his 4- and 2-year-old sons.
-And when the boys allow it, Karan also enjoys working out at Crossfit and playing tennis with friends.
+When he’s not working, Karan spends his time with his beautiful wife, Sunaina, and keeping up with his 5- and 3-year-old sons.
+And when the wife and boys allow it, Karan also enjoys working out at Crossfit and playing golf.

 Uniloc 2017, LLC v.
 Microsoft Corp.
 (C.D.
 Cal.): Counsel for Microsoft in a patent dispute relating to DRM and antivirus technologies.